Book clubs are for kids too!

 Choose your groups style

 Meet once a month to discuss or go beyond with a theme style book club.
-Theme style book clubs can be based on a genre of books or celebrating a holiday or event that kids will be super excited to be a part of.
+Theme style book clubs can be based on a genre of books or celebrating a holiday or an event that kids will be super excited to be a part of.

 Kids love to celebrate and read holiday books.
 Get them together for Christmas, Halloween, Easter, 4th of July and so forth.
 Choose a book to match the holiday